leviermonaites/head-first-design-patterns-exercises/README.md

 # Head First Design Pattern Exercises
-Exercises from the book Head First Design Patterns
+Exercises and problems from the book Head First Design Patterns

 What does each folder mean?